AAS 2023 CALL FOR PROPOSALS

 a.)
 Proposal Types: Review this Call for Proposals and the information regarding the four (4) proposal submission types – Organized Panel, Roundtables, Workshops, or Individual Paper.

 b.)
-Presentation Format: All presenters on sessions must agree to one presentation format for the hybrid conference; either in-person presentations or virtual.
+Presentation Format: All presenters on sessions must agree to one presentation format either in-person presentations or virtual.
 The session may only be presented in one format.
 This decision will determine if the session will be scheduled to take place during the pre-conference virtual event, February 16-19, or at the in-person conference in Boston, March 16-19.

 c.)
-Participation/application policies: Review the requirements of each proposal type, including the minimum/maximum number of participants, abstract word counts, etc. Individuals may participate in only one proposal.
+Participation/application policies: Review the requirements of each proposal type, including the minimum/maximum number of participants, abstract word counts, etc. Individuals may participate in up to 2 sessions.
 A participant is anyone listed as a paper presenter, author, chair, or discussant.
 Session organizers are exempt from the one-appearance rule; organizer roles are not considered active participants.

 d.)
 Diversity requirements: Review the AAS diversity and inclusion submission guidelines to ensure your preparations and final submitted proposal meet the AAS conference standards.